DimitryQm/shmtypes/docs/api_offset_ptr.md

 `offset_ptr` is a relocatable reference type for position-independent data stored inside a contiguous region such as shared memory or a memory-mapped file.
 It stores an integral displacement rather than a process-local address, and it reconstructs a usable `T*` on demand by adding that displacement to an anchor-defined base.

 The intent of this document is to specify the user-visible API surface and the semantics you can rely on.
 It is not a tutorial and it does not attempt to soften the constraints that fall out of the model.
+Where code is shown, it is shown as an executable witness of the contract, not as a motivational example.

 ## Type and Parameters